The Connection: Our Health and Our Pets

 - needs love, attention and entertainment

 In return, pets give unconditional love and loyalty to the whole family.
-The bond between a child and their pet can last many years and can be extremely rewarding.
+The bond between a child and their pet can last many years and can be extremely rewarding, especially for heart health.
 Pets are great teachers and help build a healthy emotional balance of love, affection, companionship, intimacy and nurturance.
 It’s a win-win situation.

-Obviously some pets require more time and attention than others, so it is wise to not get carried away when adopting a new pet.
+Obviously some pets require more time and attention than others (do you need help with allergies?), so it is wise to not get carried away when adopting a new pet.
 For more information on how to get your kids involved with their pets, visit the American Veterinary Medical Association’s website.
 The San Diego Humane Society is also another great resource.

 Intouch Chiropractic | San Diego, CA